-Accounting methods
+Accounting Methods

-The return must be filed using the accrual method of accounting or, to the extent permitted under regulations, a combination of the accrual method with any other method, except the cash receipts and disbursements method.
+The return of a LIC must be filed using the accrual method of accounting or, to the extent permitted under regulations, a combination of the accrual method with any other method, except the cash receipts and disbursements method.
+In all cases, the method used must clearly show taxable income.
+An accrual basis taxpayer can deduct accrued expenses in the tax year in which: